 - Establish and enforce radiation protection standards for patients and staff.

-Nuclear Medicine Physicians state the following job skills are important in their day-to-day work.
+When polled, Nuclear Medicine Physicians say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.